GoogleChrome/web.dev/src/site/content/en/metrics/lcp/index.md

 Lazy loading is a common performance optimization in which images and other elements are deferred from loading until they approach the viewport as the user scrolls.
 It's a time-tested technique that saves bandwidth and improves load performance.

 However, lazy loading can affect LCP negatively when used improperly.
-As a general rule, these is one rule of lazy loading to follow if your LCP candidate is an image: If an LCP candidate is above the fold (or reasonably close), do _not_ lazy load it.
+In general, there is one rule of lazy loading to follow if your LCP candidate is an image: If an LCP candidate is above the fold (or reasonably close), do _not_ lazy load it.
 The reason for this depends on how you're lazy loading images:

 - **If you're using JavaScript to lazy load images**, lazy loading your LCP candidate will delay LCP because the image will be dependent on a script in order to display.
 This not only causes a deglay in that the necessary JavaScript requires time to parse, compile, and execute, but [such a pattern defeats the browser preload scanner](/preload-scanner/#lazy-loading-with-javascript).
 - **If you're using [browser-level lazy loading](/browser-level-image-lazy-loading/)**, specifying `loading=lazy` on your LCP candidate image will cause the browser to deprioritize the request for the image, allocating it _less_ bandwidth during startup.